Informed Consent

 Psychiatrists such as Dr. Bursztajn may have expertise in consulting

-the informed consent process.
-They may also be asked to serve as
+informed consent process.
+They may also be asked to serve as consultants

-consultants for guidelines regarding the informed consent process
+for guidelines regarding the informed consent process by peer review

 A wealth of information on Informed Consent within a case study framework